IA-Quest: indoor air quality emission simulation tool

 Overview of the tool

-NRC developed an indoor air quality prediction software called IA-Quest (Indoor Air Quality Emission Simulation Tool).
-IA-Quest provides a database of materials and their measured emissions allowing materials to be selected based on low emissions.
-In addition the tool predicts the emission of VOCs from building materials and furnishings, helping to quantify the effect of low-emission materials and effective ventilation strategies on IAQ.
+The National Research Council (NRC) has developed developed indoor air quality prediction software called IA‑Quest (Indoor Air Quality Emission Simulation Tool).
+IA‑Quest provides a database of materials and their measured emissions allowing materials to be selected based on low emissions.
+In addition, the tool predicts the emission of volatile organic compounds (VOCs) from building materials and furnishings, helping to quantify the effect of low-emission materials and effective ventilation strategies on IAQ.

 IA‑Quest users can: